-Paragraph 8 above is a clarification that was added to the OECD Commentary in order to deal with so-called business restructurings where assets, risks or functions may be managed or performed by a converted local entity.
-The Subcommittee agreed with the OECD that no distinction should be made when applying Article 5 based on whether or not the facts and arrangements relevant to the determination of a PE resulted from a business restructuring.
-It also agreed, however, that the footnote, not found in the OECD Model, should be added to the new paragraph 8 to clarify that the paragraph does not prevent the consideration of previous periods of time where a provision (such as Art.
-5(3)b)) clearly requires that to be done.
+EXPLANATION: Paragraph 8 above is one of the Commentary changes that WP1 had developed before the Action 7 work began.
+It was drafted to address PE issues related to so-called business restructurings where assets, risks or functions may be managed or performed by a converted local entity.
+WP1 concluded that no distinction should be made when applying Article 5 based on whether or not the facts and arrangements relevant to the determination of a PE resulted from a business restructuring, and that the universal concepts should apply, namely - are the premises of the local entity at the disposal of the foreign enterprise and is the business of the foreign enterprise carried on through the local entity.